 If you are a co-director, there is no legal requirement for the company to appoint a replacement director when you leave.
 Private companies can be managed by just one director.
 However, the shareholders may deem it necessary to appoint a new director if your departure is likely to affect the commercial and operational requirements of the business.

 Resign as a director – sole director

 If you are the sole director and shareholder of a solvent limited company, you then have a number of options for your exit strategy:

 - You could continue to own the business and appoint a new director to manage it for you.

 - You could dissolve (close) the company and sell all of its assets.

-- You could sell the business and its assets to someone else.
+- A further option, you could sell the business and its assets to someone else.

 You should always seek professional legal advice prior to making any such decision.